REV23Docs/rev23-desktop-docs/docs/quick-start/run-reports.md

 Well, the day is about at a close at Gotham City Tattoo & Piercing.
 Let's run a couple of reports to see how things look.

 1. Navigate to **Reports > Reports**.
-2. Double click the Employee Payout report to run it.
+2. Double click the Commissions report to run it.

     ![REV23 Desktop](img/report_preview.png)